-- 25.1 The review of a premises licence or club premises certificate is a key protection for local communities where problems associated with one or more of the licensing objectives are occurring and these are linked to the operation of the licensed premises. - 25.2 Where an application has been made by any party for a review of an existing licence, the licensing authority will normally hold a hearing to consider them unless: - the application is considered to be a repetition (that is, identical or substantially similar to a ground specified in an earlier application for a licence, provisional statement or review), or - the licensing authority, the applicant and everyone who has made an application agree that the hearing is not necessary - where a representation in relation to a review application is considered to be a repetition (that is, identical or substantially similar to a ground specified in an earlier application for a licence, provisional statement or review), it can be disregarded. - 25.3 A review of the premises licence will normally also follow: - any action by the Suffolk Constabulary or local authority to close the premises for up to 48 hours on grounds of disorder or public nuisance - any exercise of the summary review powers of the police pursuant to section 21 (regarding serious crime and disorder) of the Violent Crime Reduction Act 2006, or - any exercise of the closure order powers available to the magistrates' court. - Where a responsible authority seeks review of a premises licence or club premises certificate, the licensing authority will only consider noncompliance with other statutory requirements where this has or continues to undermine one or more of the licensing objectives. - 25.5 In determining a review application, the licensing authority will take such steps as it considers appropriate to promote the licensing objectives, which may include: - modifying the conditions of the licence (by inclusion, amendment or omission) - excluding a licensable activity from the scope of a licence - removing a designated premises supervisor - suspending the licence for a period not exceeding three months, or - revoking the licence. - 25.6 Where the police make application for summary review under section 53A of the Licensing Act 2003, the licensing authority will normally consider whether it is necessary to take interim steps pending the determination of the review.
-Such consideration may take place without the holder of the premises licence having been given an opportunity to make representations to the licensing authority.
-The interim steps the licensing authority must consider taking are:
+- 25.1 The review of a premises licence or club premises certificate is a key protection for local communities where problems associated with one or more of the licensing objectives are occurring and these are linked to the operation of the licensed premises. - 25.2 Where relevant representations are made about an existing licence, the licensing authority will normally hold a hearing which will be held in accordance with the procedure outlined in section 11 above to consider them unless: - the representation is considered to be a repetition (that is, identical or substantially similar to a ground specified in an earlier application for a licence, provisional statement or review), or - the licensing authority, the applicant and everyone who has made representations agree that the hearing is not necessary. - 25.3 A review of the premises licence will normally also follow: - any action by the Suffolk Constabulary or local authority to close down the premises for up to 48 hours on grounds of disorder or public nuisance - summary review powers of the police pursuant to section 21 (regarding serious crime and disorder) of the Violent Crime Reduction Act 2006, or - any exercise of the closure order powers available to the Magistrates' Court. - Where a responsible authority seeks review of a premises licence or club premises certificate, the licensing authority will only take into account noncompliance with other statutory requirements where it considers that the noncompliance has or continues to undermine one or more of the licensing objectives. - 25.5 In determining a review application, the licensing authority will take such steps as it considers appropriate to promote the licensing objectives, which may include: - modifying the conditions of the licence (by inclusion, amendment or omission) - excluding a licensable activity from the scope of a licence - removing a designated premises supervisor - suspending the licence for a period not exceeding three months, or - revoking the licence.

-- a. the modification of the conditions of the premises licence - b. the exclusion of the sale of alcohol by retail from the scope of the licence - c. the removal of the designated premises supervisor from the licence, and - d. the suspension of the licence.
+- 25.7 Where the police make application for summary review under section 53A of the Licensing Act 2003, the relevant licensing authority will normally consider whether it is necessary to take interim steps pending the determination of the review applied for.
+Such consideration may take place without the holder of the premises licence having been given an opportunity to make representations to the relevant licensing authority.
+The interim steps the relevant licensing authority must consider taking are: - a. the modification of the conditions of the premises licence - b. the exclusion of the sale of alcohol by retail from the scope of the licence - c. the removal of the designated premises supervisor from the licence, and - d. the suspension of the licence.